TransEmpiric/iso-web-template/src/main/java/com/transempiric/transView/README.md

                  ***********************************************************
                  **************** resourceLoaderPath  **********************
                  * Spring Convention, used as prefix when loading templates
-                 * and Javascript files with a ResourceLoader
+                 * and Javascript files with a ResourceLoader.
                  * e.g. "file:" | "http:" | "classpath:" | none
                  * OPTIONAL
                  * Default: "classpath:"